BOAT ENTRIES NOW CLOSED

-We are so glad you want to join in the 2021 Festival.
+We are so glad you want to join in the 2022 Festival.
 We sincerely hope your business has survived the pandemic.
-Following the success of previous years' site layout, only minor changes may be necessary.
-We therefore invite Exhibitors and traders to re-book for 2021.
+Following the success of previous years' site layout, only minor changes have been necessary.
+We therefore invite Exhibitors and traders to re-book for 2022.

 We will again be asking traders and exhibitors to use tents erected by our supplier, Bucks Wigwams, who have considerably increased their stock.
 Rental will still include a tent, or pagoda (depending on what is booked) ready for occupation on Wednesday afternoon.